Ziggy-Z/Coupon-Acceptance/README.md

 * How does income, marital status, having children, age, gender, and weather impact the acceptance rate of coupons for restaurants with a value of less than $20?

 # Data collection:
-We begin by filtering the dataset to isolate coupons designated for restaurants with a value of less than $20, as indicated in the 'coupon' column.
-This initial filtering yields 2786 data entries, exhibiting an acceptance rate of 70.5%.
+We begin by filtering the dataset to isolate coupons for restaurants with a value of less than $20, as indicated in the 'coupon' column.
+This initial filtering yields 2786 data entries, with an acceptance rate of 70.5%.
 Within this dataset, individuals boast an average income of $52,676.
 Notably, the acceptance rate remains consistent at 70% for both those with incomes below and above the average.

 # Driver attributes used for this analysis:
 * Marital Status: single, married partner, unmarried partner, or widowed